Are you out of your mind?

-The First Trimester: young female-type person, you can now look forward to a few months (2.7, more or less; your mileage may vary) of happiness and bliss.
+The First Trimester: So, young female-type person, you can now look forward to a few months (2.7, more or less; your mileage may vary) of happiness and bliss.
 Your body's hormones will begin rearranging themselves in order to produce a sort of euphoria to blind you to what's coming next.
+Consider that a hint.

 You will also receive advice to eat more ("You're eating for two, you know.")
 It's recommended that you take this advice with a grain of salt, because that second person is only baseball-sized.
 It's not like you're carrying a contestant for The Biggest Loser!
-That comes in the
+That only happens in the

-At this point, your belly button will precede you into the next room by several seconds, and may acquire its own zip code.
+At this point, your belly button will precede you into the next room by several seconds, and will eventually qualify for its own zip code.

-As you near the end of the Third Trimester, which some believe to be as long as a geological epoch, you'll begin to experience "contractions", a nifty euphemism which doctors use to avoid the actual term "pain".
-Even mothers who've had babies of their own (hint: that's how one becomes a "mother") will avoid the topic, as misery loves company.
+As you near the end of the Third Trimester, which some prospective mothers perceive to be as long as an actual geological epoch, you'll begin to experience "contractions", a nifty euphemism which doctors use to avoid the actual term: "horrible, blinding muscle cramps and pain".
+Even mothers who've had babies of their own - hint: that's how one becomes a "mother" in the first place - will avoid the topic, as misery loves company.

 I'll give you a moment to think that over.
 Of course, it's too late to do anything about it now.